-- 17. Contribute to additional school places to meet the increased demand that will be placed on existing primary and secondary school provision within the area, either through an expansion of existing facilities or through the provision of new school facilities in liaison with the local education authority; - 18.
-Contribute to appropriate health and community facilities to meet the increased demand that will be placed on existing provision; - 19.
-Be informed by the findings and recommendations of the Historic Environment Assessment (2020) in the Plan's evidence base and any updated Heritage Impact Assessment submitted as part of the planning application process.
-An up-to-date archaeological desk-based assessment to determine if any future evaluation and mitigation will be needed; - 20.
-Be informed by an appropriate flood risk assessment and a comprehensive drainage strategy, which includes a full investigation of the surface water hierarchy.
+- 15. Protect and enhance the habitats and corridor along the River Beal to improve the existing water quality; and seek to achieve 'good status' as proposed under the EU Water Framework Directive; - Provide for new and/or the improvement of existing open space, sport and recreation facilities commensurate with the demand generated and local surpluses and deficiencies, in line with local planning policy requirements; - 17.
+Make provision for onsite, and/or financial contributions towards Contribute to offsite, additional primary and/or secondary school provision places to meet needs generated by the development the increased demand that will be placed on existing primary and secondary school provision within the area, in accordance with policy JP-P5 and subject to the requirements of the agreed masterplan for the allocation either through an expansion of existing facilities or through the provision of new school facilities in liaison with the local education authority; - Contribute to appropriate health and community facilities to meet the increased demand that will be placed on existing provision; - Be informed by the findings and recommendations of the Historic Environment Assessment (2020) in the Plan's evidence base and any updated Heritage Impact Assessment submitted as part of the planning application process.
+An up-to-date archaeological desk-based assessment to determine if any future evaluation and mitigation will be needed:

+- 20. Be informed by an appropriate flood risk assessment and a comprehensive drainage strategy, which includes a full investigation of the surface water hierarchy.
 The strategy should include details of full surface water management throughout the site as part of the proposed green and blue infrastructure.
 Development must avoid Flood Zone 3b, and deliver any appropriate recommendations, including those within the Strategic Flood Risk Assessment (SFRA) Level 2 Site Assessment Summary, ensuring development is safe and does not increase flood risk elsewhere.
 Natural sustainable drainage systems should be, integrated as part of the multifunctional green infrastructure network and delivered in line with the GM Level 1 SFRA advice.
 Opportunities to use natural flood management and highway SUD's features should be explored; - 21.
 Include provision for a wetland catchment area, in liaison with the Environment Agency, Lead Local Flood Authority and Greater Manchester Ecology Unity, in the northern central part of the site to the south of Cop Road within the Flood Zone 3 area, to provide net gains in flood storage for the wider catchment and / or actively reduce flood risk impacts downstream through additional storage, integrating it with the wider multi-functional green infrastructure network and incorporating SUDs; - 22.
-Have regard to the Groundwater Source Protection Zone in the design of the development, to ensure that there are no adverse impacts to groundwater
+Have regard to the Groundwater Source Protection Zone in the design of the development, to ensure that there are no adverse impacts to groundwater resources or groundwater quality, and to ensure compliance with the Environment Agency approach to groundwater protection and any relevant position statements.
+A detailed hydrological assessment should support any planning application within this zone;

-- resources or groundwater quality, and to ensure compliance with the Environment Agency approach to groundwater protection and any relevant position statements.
-A detailed hydrological assessment should support any planning application within this zone; - 23.
-Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes; and - 24.
-Incorporate noise and air quality mitigation to protect the amenity of any new and existing occupiers (both residential and employment), where new residential development adjoins Higginshaw Business Employment Area and the proposed extension.
+- 23. Incorporate necessary remediation measures in areas affected by contamination and previously worked for landfill purposes;-and - 24.
+Incorporate noise and air quality mitigation to protect the amenity of any new and existing occupiers (both residential and employment), where new residential development adjoins Higginshaw Business Employment Area and the proposed extension; and